TamkeenLMS/Tamkeen-LMS-API/readme.md

 ```
 You can display these error messages for the user so that he could check his/her input for the returned errors.

-If the signup process was successfull the API will return:
+If the signup process was successful the API will return:
 ```json
 {
    "message":"success"